LANGUAGES THAT CHINESE UNDERSTAND

 7. Yue or Cantonese

-Yue Chinese dialect is said to be closer to the older forms of Chinese Language, particularly that of the Tang Dynasty (618-907 AD), than Mandarin, as is some of its grammar.
+Yue Chinese dialect is the older forms of Chinese Language, particularly that of the Tang Dynasty (618-907 AD), than Mandarin, as is some of its grammar.
 Many old poems that do rhyme when read in the Yue dialect do not rhyme in the Mandarin dialect.
 It is believed that due to the southern region’s relative remoteness and the lack of efficient communications and commutation, the Tang variety survived almost unchanged.